nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Expected: The new student is successfully added with a warning message.

-1. Adding a new student with wrong prefixes
+1. Adding a new student with mixed-case prefixes

    1. Test case: `add N/Teaching Assistant p/90908767 e/getaboveAtobeaTA123@hotmail.com a/21 Lower Kent Ridge Drive r/40.00 t/Thursday-1130-1330 s/Economics Paid/12.00`

-   2. Prefixes are not case-insensitive; therefore, an error message will be shown in result display.
+   2. Expected: Prefixes are case-insensitive; therefore, a new contact with the correspon

 ### Editing an existing student